 7. Watch the city from the bird’s eye view.
 Busan Tower

-8. Shop Korean Beauty products
+8. Shop Korean Beauty Products

 Pick some super cute packaging that contains awesome beauty products.
-You might see pretty and appealing shops from the street – do not hesitate to come in and make sure to grab pressure products!
+You might see pretty and appealing shops on the street – do not hesitate to come in and make sure to grab pressure products!
 Check Etude House, Tony Moly, Skin Food, It’s skin and other local brands for cute packaging, innovative products and low prices.

-9. Visit authentic Korean Traditional restaurant: lunch and experience.
+9. Visit Authentic Korean Traditional Restaurant:

-Visit this place for authentic traditional dining Famous for it’s Duck dishes.
+Visit this place for authentic traditional dining Famous for its Duck dishes.
 This is a very particular place with a specific cool ambience, museum and a botanic garden where you can see some cute animals and local plants.

-You can have your dinner or lunch just like Koreans did a long, long time ago – in a wooden houses sitting on the floor surrounded by lots of antiques.
+You can have your dinner or lunch just like Koreans did a long, long time ago – in wooden houses sitting on the floor surrounded by lots of antiques.
 It is a great place for a family visit and a unique and unforgettable experience.

-11. Gamcheon Cultural Village
+11. Explore Gamcheon Cultural Village

-This is a village with lot’s of arts, street art and graffiti.
+This is a village with lots of arts, street art and graffiti.
 Cool place to visit, to take photos and to have a walk.
 But get ready to walk a lot and to go up and down the stairs.

-The entrance is free, but it is highly recommended to get a map (~2000KRW), because it is not easy to navigate your way in the village.
+The entrance is free, but it is highly recommended to get a map (~2000KRW) because it is not easy to navigate your way in the village.

 Tips by thetalesofatraveladdict of how to get there:

 Take subway line 1 to Toseong Station.
 Then take Exit 6.
 On the way out you’ll see an intersection.
 Turn right at the corner and walk straight.
-On your right you’ll see a hospital and the mini bus stop right out front.
+On your right, you’ll see a hospital and the minibus stop right out front.
 Take Bus N 2 or 2-2.
 The bus stop ‘Gamcheon Culture Village’ will be at the top of the hill.

-12. Visit Jurassic Park on the rooftop of Shinsagae Department Store
+12. Visit Jurassic Park on the Rooftop of Shinsagae Department Store

 13. Watch incredible sea life at Busan Aquarium